bcornelusse/ELEC0447-analysis-power-systems/lecture7_aclt.md

   - Concept of nose curve
   - Examples of voltage instabilities
 - (Some) counter-measures
-  - Network Reinforcement
+  - Network reinforcement
   - Voltage regulation
 - Impact of renewable energy resources (RES)
   - Reverse power flows in distribution systems
-  - Duck Curve
+  - Duck curve
 - What did we learn?

 ---